-If a team completes all of the allotted laps, then Pmax = 400 and Pmin = 300.
+If a team completes all of the allotted laps, then Pmax = 400 and Pmin = 80.

-If a team does not complete the allotted laps, then Pmax and Pmin will be based linearly on the number of laps completed.
-See Appendix C for an example.
+If a team does not complete the allotted laps, then Pmax and Pmin will be based on the number of laps completed.
+See Appendix C for Pmax and Pmin calculations.

-Tmin will be the lowest corrected time of the fastest team for each of the number of laps completed.
+Tmin will be the lowest corrected average lap time of the fastest team.

-Tyour will be the combined corrected times of the drivers in your heat.
+Tyour will be the corrected average lap time of your team.